How to Drive Digital Transformation in Mining and Metals Industry?

 Digital transformation in the labor-intensive mining industry will significantly impact the workforce in a multitude of ways.
 The digital mine can employ a diverse workforce, including on-shore, off-shore, distributed, remote, mobile, and connected employees, with increased human-machine interaction.

 The path to digital mine is less about capitalizing on new technology, it requires business leaders to embrace a new way of operating, data-driven decision making, and diverse skills and capabilities.
 This will be a daunting task for mining companies, which often find themselves in digital talent scarcity.
-They must recruit new skills while supporting their experienced workforce to make the transition successfully.
+They must recruit new skills while supporting their experienced workforce to make the digital transition successfully.

 With the digital landscape evolving rapidly, now is the better time to explore Intelligent Mining!